Powering the World's Data Centers with DSE

 Equinix is the leading interconnection platform and colocation provider with more than 100 data centers across the globe.
-Powering millions of business applications with higher performance and reduced latency, Equinix provides its customers network monitoring solutions and data center infrastructures for various purposes including monitoring, troubleshooting and customer billing.
+Powering millions of business applications with higher performance and reduced latency, Equinix provides its customers' network monitoring solutions and data center infrastructures for various purposes including monitoring, troubleshooting, and customer billing.
 To optimize customer experience and to provide more network traffic visibility to its customers, Equinix started to build applications and was looking for a database replacement to realize these goals.

 Equinix has over 100 data centers across the globe and provides services to share Internet network exchanges.
-To guarantee optimal data center performance and network traffic health to its customers, Equinix aggregates streaming data from infrastructures for monitoring, troubleshooting and customer billing.
+To guarantee optimal data center performance and network traffic health to its customers, Equinix aggregates streaming data from infrastructures for monitoring, troubleshooting, and customer billing.
 In 2013, approximately 90% of the U.S. Internet traffic flew through Equinix’s platform.

-This mindboggling volume and velocity of time-series data required the corresponding scale, real-time performance and continuous availability.
+This mindboggling volume and velocity of time-series data required the corresponding scale, real-time performance, and continuous availability.
 It also raised Equinix’s unique needs for a superior database capable of handling heavy write workloads, with cross-referencing and data aggregation.

 Equinix concluded that reliance on relational database management systems (RDBMS) is limiting.
 The inflexibility of relational databases made it difficult to accommodate varying and growing data sets.
 Further, the inability to efficiently process real-time streaming data without constraining storage as well as compute resources created latency issues.

-With the requirements of scalability, continuous availability and performance in mind, Equinix started its search for new a database solution.
+With the requirements of scalability, continuous availability, and performance in mind, Equinix started its search for new a database solution.
 Hadoop integration was important in order to provide deeper network health and data center performance analysis for their customers.
-After extensive total cost of ownership evaluation, Equinix selected DataStax Enterprise and Apache Cassandra™ over HBase for cost-effective scale, continuous availability architecture, superior write and read performance, and seamless integration with Hadoop.
+After extensive total cost of ownership evaluation, Equinix selected DataStax Enterprise and Apache Cassandra™ over HBase for cost-effective scale, continuous availability architecture, superior write and read performance and seamless integration with Hadoop.

-The greatest thing for us with Cassandra is ease of operation, which goes hand-in-hand with Cassandra’s always-on node architecture.
+The greatest thing for us with Cassandra is the ease of operation, which goes hand-in-hand with Cassandra’s always-on node architecture.
 Cassandra’s peer-to-peer architecture guarantees no single point of failure to collect and store streaming data from infrastructure instruments and enables us to write and read from any node with minimal latency.

 Sr. Manager of Emerging Technologies & Platform at Equinix